facebook/create-react-app/packages/cra-template-typescript/README.md

 This is the official TypeScript template for [Create React App](https://github.com/facebook/create-react-app).

-To use this template, simply add `--template typescript` when creating a new app.
+To use this template, add `--template typescript` when creating a new app.

 For example: